 Note: If I remember, and I also feel like it.
 I will hyperlink to the various research papers I discuss below.
 If you are reading this, and you want me to update, just leave a comment.
 Don’t worry about the age of the post, I will see your comment.

 This is a semi-private place for me to discuss personal findings.
-Maybe at some level provide useful information to someone looking for info on the 12th page of a google search.
+As well as, Maybe, at some level, provide useful information to someone looking for info on the 12th page of a google search.

 If you are here, Welcome!
-I hope my ramblings can help you at some level.
+I hope my research can help you at some level.

 In any case.
 I am have been researching options for treating the anxiety and depression I seem to be suffering from.
 I am currently prescribed generic adderall, at 45mg, 15mg 3 times daily.
 Along with generic guanfacine ER.